orijitghosh/orijitghosh-github.io/README.md

-# orijitghosh.github.io
+# retired-orijitghosh.github.io
-Personal website for Arijit Ghosh. available at @https://orijitghosh.github.io/
+Retired repo for the old one-page personal website for Arijit Ghosh.